 A cloud POS is a web-based point-of-sale system that lets you process payments through the Internet — without clunky and expensive servers, or pricy software that makes you buy a new version to upgrade.
 Cloud-based point-of-sale systems process all payment transactions and updates online, rather than on your local computer.

-With Square’s cloud POS software, your transaction and sales history are securely stored in the cloud, too.
-Rather than being tied to a countertop setup like a traditional POS running on a desktop computer, cloud POS systems can run on any device — including tablets and smartphones.
+With Square’s cloud point-of-sale software, your transaction and sales history are securely stored in the cloud, too.
+Rather than being tied to a countertop setup like a traditional point-of-sale running on a desktop computer, cloud POS systems can run on any device — including tablets and smartphones.

 This is ideal for mobile businesses (like food trucks and home repair services).
 It’s also good for brick-and-mortar businesses looking to create a cleaner, more modern register and speed up lines by taking payments from multiple points.

 In addition to making sales anywhere from any device, you can also access your point of sale from wherever you are and manage your business remotely.
 Sign up free here.